The Ultimate Guide to Universal Studios Florida

 Instead, go right after school starts in September and October, when you’ll catch some amazing Halloween Horror Nights decorations and attractions.
 Or try April and early May before school ends (just avoid Easter weekend!).
 Price varies, but single-park tickets are often cheaper on weekdays than on weekends.

 Splurge on the Universal Express Pass

 I recommend shelling out some extra bucks for the Universal Express Pass ($69.99 if you want express access just once per ride, $89.99 if you want unlimited express access).
-It allows you to access a special early line for almost any ride (except for Fievel's Playland) that lets you bypass a huge chunk of the regular line, thus save you a lot of time even during the off season.
-Honestly, a few times I’ve simply walked onto the Hollywood Rip Ride Rockit or Men in Black Alien Attack rides, just because I had the lucky combo of the express pass and the right time of year.
+It allows you to bypass a huge chunk of the regular line on almost any ride (except for Fievel's Playland), saving you a lot of time even during the off-season.
+There have been a few times when I’ve simply walked onto the Hollywood Rip Ride Rockit or Men in Black Alien Attack rides, just because I had the lucky combo of the express pass and the right time of year.